A new mixed finite-element method for $H^2$ elliptic problems: Introduction

-The third class of mixed finite-element methods is that of three-field formulations~\cite{MR3580405}.
-The unknowns here are the function, its gradient, and a Lagrange multiplier.
+The third class of mixed finite-element methods is that of three-field formulations~\cite{MR3580405,MR3667017,MR3533246,MR4113080}.
+In \cite{MR3667017}, Gallistl presents mixed finite-element methods for general polyharmonic problems.
+As a special case, a continuum three-field formulation for the biharmonic is proposed in \cite[Section 4.1]{MR3667017}, based on decomposing the problem into two Poisson-type equations and a generalized Stokes problem.
+However, when discretized, this formulation requires a fourth field, due to the need for a Lagrange multiplier to enforce a rot-free condition on one of the three fields.
+These formulations are shown to be effective for both clamped and simply-supported boundary conditions.
+Another family of three-field mixed formulations is based on the Helmholtz decomposition of the space $H^{-1}(\text{div} \, \boldsymbol{\textbf{div}},\Omega)_{\text{sym}}=\left\{\mathscr{M}\in \boldsymbol{L}^2_{\text{sym}}(\Omega)| \ \text{div} \, \boldsymbol{\textbf{div}} \mathscr{M}\in H^{-1}(\Omega) \right\}$, introduced in \cite{MR3533246}.
+Finally, \cite{MR3580405} proposes a methodology where the unknowns are the function, its gradient, and a Lagrange multiplier.
 Assuming again homogeneous clamped boundary conditions, these lead to finding the saddle-point $(u,\vec{v}, \vec{\alpha})\in H^1_0(\Omega) \times H_0(\text{div};\Omega)\times M$ of the Lagrangian functional